xbeat/Machine-Learning/README.md

 The Hardy-Hilbert space, denoted as H², is a fundamental concept in complex analysis and functional analysis.
 It consists of holomorphic functions on the unit disk that satisfy certain boundedness conditions.
 This space plays a crucial role in various areas of mathematics and engineering, particularly in signal processing and control theory.

+## Techniques to Avoid Overfitting in Machine Learning Models

+Cross-Validation: Ensuring Model Generalization

+Cross-validation is a powerful technique used to assess how well a machine learning model generalizes to unseen data.
+It involves splitting the dataset into multiple subsets, training the model on some subsets, and testing it on others.
+This process helps to identify overfitting and provides a more reliable estimate of the model's performance.

 ## BOND Aligning LLMs with Best-of-N Distillation

 Introduction to BOND: Best-of-N Distillation